payherepayments/payhere-starter-fundraising/README.md

 # Payhere fundraising starter

-A funraising website, built using [Gatsby](https://www.gatsbyjs.org) and [Paynere](https://payhere.co).
-It allows you to easily create a nice, mobile-optimised website and be collecting one-off and recurring donations.
+A funraising website, built using [Gatsby](https://www.gatsbyjs.org), [Paynere](https://payhere.co) and [Sanity.io](https://www.sanity.io/).
+It allows you to easily create a nice, mobile-optimised website and collect one-off and recurring donations for your charity or funraising event.

 [Live demo](https://fundraising.now.sh/)